 Description and Range

-The spotted bat is one of the larger bat species in Washington and is easily recognizable by its black dorsal fur with two large white spots on the shoulders and one on the rump.
+The spotted bat is one of the larger bat species in Washington; it is about 4 to 4 1/2 inches long and has a wingspan of about 14 inches.
+It is easily recognizable by its black dorsal fur with two large white spots on the shoulders and one on the rump.
 Smaller white patches occur at the base of the ears, and the belly is whitish with black underfur.
 Individual hairs are short, pale at the base, and darker brown or grey at the tips.
 Wing membranes are pinkish-red to grey-brown in color.
 A bare patch, circular in shape and non-glandular, occurs on the throat and may be hidden beneath the fur.

 Sensitivity to climate change